Is Whole Foods Worth the Cost? (Yes, Here’s Why)

 Whole Foods vs. Fresh Market: Product Quality

 Both Whole Foods and Fresh Market work with local farmers and ranchers to stock much of their shelves.
 However, being a smaller store, Fresh Market tends to be more community-oriented.
 A closer focus on the community means a better selection of fresh seasonal products.

-Fresh Market has the agility to focus on bringing in higher quality products.
-They can do this by not trying to be everything to everyone but to have a specifically focused niche at which they excel.
+Fresh Market has the agility to focus on bringing in higher-quality products.
+They can do this by not trying to be everything to everyone but by having a specifically focused niche at which they excel.